MicrosoftDocs/office-developer-exchange-docs/docs/backup-restore/transaction-logs-and-checkpoint-files-for-backup-and-restore-in-exchange.md

 ---
-title: "Transaction logs and checkpoint files for backup and restore in Exchange 2013"
+title: "Transaction logs and checkpoint files for backup and restore in Exchange"
 manager: sethgros
 ms.date: 9/17/2015
 ms.audience: Developer